mirca/mirca.github.io-www/about/index.md

 </p>

 <p style='text-align: justify;'>
-In 2017, I was extremely fortunate to join NASA's K2 Mission as an intern in Silicon Valley, USA.
-During my time at NASA, I worked on software development and data analysis problems under the mentorship of <a href="http://geert.io">Dr. Geert Barentsen</a>,
+In 2017, I was extremely fortunate to join
+<a href="https://keplerscience.arc.nasa.gov">NASA's K2 Mission</a> as an intern
+in Silicon Valley, USA.
+During my time at NASA, I worked on <u>software development and data analysis</u> problems under the mentorship of <a href="http://geert.io">Dr. Geert Barentsen</a>,
 <a href="http://gully.github.io">Dr. Michael Gully-Santiago</a>,
 <a href="https://christinasupportsscience.blogspot.com">Dr. Christina Hedges</a>,
 and
 <a href="http://annmariecody.com">Dr. Ann Marie Cody</a>.
 </p>

-In my spare time, I enjoy taking my dog Pluto for a walk, drinking a good coffee, playing football, writing code for open source projects, playing chess, and reading books.
+In my spare time, I enjoy taking my dog Pluto for a walk, studying Mandarin, drinking Brazilian good coffee, playing football, writing code for open source projects, playing chess, and reading historical and technical maths books.

 <i>Fun fact</i>: I was featured IEEE Student of the Week in the
 <a href="https://www.facebook.com/IEEEStudents/photos/a.285696968155912.70076.236454509746825/769475893111348/?type=1&theater">IEEE Students Facebook webpage</a>. \o/

-If you read til here, enjoy a photo of Pluto ;-):
+Enjoy a photo of my dog Pluto ;-)
 <br>
 <center><img src="../images/pluto/pluto.jpg" style="width:237px;height:320px;"></center>